A robust multi-asset strategy depends on strong portfolio construction and dynamic management.

 Implementing ideas in a cost-effective manner is key to any successful multi-asset strategy.
 One crucial decision is the choice between active and passive strategies.
 This debate is usually couched as binary; however, a blend of both strategies can work well.

-The third principle of our multi-asset approach is dynamic management.
+Our multi-asset approach is also based on a second key principle: dynamic management.
 The thinking here is summed up in a maxim by the writer William Arthur Ward: “The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.”

 Responding when the wind changes